DevilCoders/AI/README.md

-# Yandex AI's and Other
+# Yandex AI's and Other Assets

 ## Include AI's such as